junokreisler/SCellCnn/cellCnn/examples/example_SC/readme.md

-Example with Single Cell Sequencing data
+Example files for Single Cell Sequencing data

+Should contain:
+- SCseq datasets
+- file with phenotype labels for each dataset file